 Becky Goddard Hill and Penny Alexander are award winning parent bloggers and authors of Create Your Own Happy – a happiness boosting handbook for 7-11 year olds.
-Their book was published by Harper Collins on 6 September, 2018.
-Here they share their back to school tips.
+Their book was published by Harper Collins.
+Here they share their back-to-school tips.

 When it comes to going back to school there is an awful lot we can’t do to help our kids we can’t choose their teacher and their class mates and we any take away the early mornings and the homework.
 But oh, there is so much we CAN do to help boost their happiness levels and help the back to school transition weeks go well.

 Scientists believe that 40% of happiness is within our control and we need to teach this to our children.
 Their happiness is their superpower.
 When they take action they can make things better.
 Teach them to have a ‘can do’ problem solving attitude when they are worried and they will soon find their happy levels increase.
 The best way to teach this?
 Model it!
 Rather than moan when life is tough let them see you make a plan!
 Create Your Own Happy is jam packed with ideas to boost happiness and bust worries.

 Routines really help children know what they need to do and what is expected of them; having a set wake up time, getting out clothes the night before and packing bags help hugely.
 Eating breakfast and getting dressed in the same order each day all of these help a child have a smooth and positive start to the day.
 Being frantic and disorganised can cause a lot of stress for everyone.

 A good breakfast, daily exercise, enough water, plenty of sleep and a good dose of fresh air are all absolute basics crucial to our wellbeing and contribute hugely to happiness.
 Researchers have shown that people are happier just after they have been moving than when they are still.
 It is easy for kids who are at school all day not to get enough physical exercise yet it is so important that they do.
 Moving makes us happy!
 We’ve included some activity planner ideas in the book.